tilt-dev/tilt.build/docs/install.md

 iex ((new-object net.webclient).DownloadString('https://raw.githubusercontent.com/tilt-dev/tilt/master/scripts/install.ps1')
 ```

+If you have [Scoop](https://scoop.sh) installed, the installer will use
+that to make Tilt easy to access and upgrade.

-After installation, you should add the `tilt` install directory on your $PATH
+Otherwise, you will need to add the `tilt` install directory on your $PATH
 (or create an alias) to make it easier to access.

 Verify